Australia from above | Pictures | Reuters

 Australia from above

+River systems can be seen flowing near sand dunes in outback Queensland.
+REUTERS/David Gray

+Small dams and a dried-up lake can be seen next to a dirt road in outback Queensland.
+REUTERS/David Gray

-Salt pans and small dams can be seen in drought-effected farming areas located on the outskirts of the Westernmore
+Salt pans and dams can be seen in farming areas located near Perth, in the southern region of Western Australimore

-A general view of a road next to sand dunes covered in vegetation in the Pilbara region of Western Australia, more

-A small dam containing water is seen in a dry paddock next to another that has been affected by a recent fire more

 Mining operations can be seen at the Rio Tinto alumina refinery and bauxite mine in Gove, also known as Nhulunmore

-A truck drives along a road in the Pilbara region of Western Australia, December 2, 2013.
+A general view of a road next to sand dunes covered in vegetation in the Pilbara region of Western Australia. more

+Lines of trees can be seen amongst drought-affected farmland in South Australia.
 REUTERS/David Gray

+Salt pans and small dams can be seen in drought-affected farming areas located on the outskirts of the Westernmore

+A road cuts through arid land in outback Western Australia.
+REUTERS/David Gray

+Sand banks and dunes can be seen along the coastline in South Australia.
+REUTERS/David Gray

-Trees grow in a dried-up river bed in the Pilbara region of Western Australia, December 2, 2013.
-REUTERS/Damore
+A dried-up river can be seen in the Pilbara region of Western Australia.
+REUTERS/David Gray

+A small dam and roads can be seen in drought-affected farmlands in outback Western Australia.
+REUTERS/David Grmore

 Roads go off in various directions next to sand dunes covered in vegetation in the Pilbara region of Western Amore